oskarpearson/airbrake-docs/jekyll/_docs/integrations/github-enterprise.md

 ---
 layout: classic-docs
-title: Github Enterprise
+title: GitHub Enterprise
 categories: [integrations]
 last_updated: May 11, 2016
-description: Github Enterprise
+description: GitHub Enterprise
 ---

 ## Setup Instructions

-Airbrake allows you to integrate your projects with Github Enterprise.
+Airbrake allows you to integrate your projects with GitHub Enterprise.
 With this integration you can create issues out of your project's Airbrake errors manually or set it up to automatically create new issues from new errors.

 Setup instructions can be found in the integration setup page.
-To navigate to this page, click the gear icon in the top left corner of your dashboard and then click **Integrations** -> **Github**.
+To navigate to this page, click the gear icon in the top left corner of your dashboard and then click **Integrations** -> **GitHub**.

 ![github enterprise settings](/docs/assets/img/docs/integrations/github_enterprise_settings.png)